 As mentioned, some industry segments must look for transformational changes for survival.
 One way business owners can keep abreast, and gain insight to spark innovation, is by asking customers.
 Calling a handful of the best and asking them to be part of an advisory board, queried regularly, is a good start.
 Capturing input should be easy on customers and could be done via conference calls, Google Hangouts, FaceBook Groups, an email-based poll, a “send us your suggestions” link added to the website, or by providing them pre-stamped postcards on which to pen suggestions as they think of them.
 Business owners could institute a call-in opportunity by setting aside two hours when customers call in.
 Customers can be advised of this via direct mail, email, or by phone.
 Business owners might want to try it with a portion of their customer base first to test results and reactions.

 Because people are often unable to voice needs when first asked, business owners might try helping customers identify unmet needs by hosting roundtable discussions.
 This could be done via various virtual meeting platforms including Zoom, Skype or Google Hangouts.
 Business owners themselves could facilitate the conversation.

-Business owners are encouraged to review their operation for changes they could make to meet customers’ needs, incur their loyalty and, hopefully, their continued business.
+Business owners are encouraged to review their operations for changes they could make to meet customers’ needs, incur their loyalty, and, hopefully, their continued business.
 SCORE mentors can help.
 They possess skills to help business owners conduct such a review and draft ideas for taking action.
 Such reviews should happen now and throughout the life of the business as customer needs continuously evolve.

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.